allstarcoding777/challenge-3/README.md

 ## Usage

-Click on the "Generate Password" button to begin generating randomized password.
+Click on the "Generate Password" button to begin generating a randomized password.

 ![webpage screenshot](Assets/03-javascript-homework-demo.png)